Dec 2, 2019

 Going forward, you might consider making time to sit down and plan for any gifting you plan to do over the next year to take advantage of these sales to save to put yourself in an even better position next holiday season.

 Good idea: Doing online research to find the best deals

 Upgraded idea: Factoring in the cost of delivery while shopping online

-A majority of Canadians still consider in-store spending as their main holiday experience, but purchasing items at home from your laptop, mobile device or smart home technology is increasingly the norm, especially for 51 per cent of millennials [link to PwC survey] who say they mainly buy online.
+A majority of Canadians still consider in-store spending as their main holiday experience, but purchasing items at home from your laptop, mobile device or smart home technology is increasingly the norm, especially for the 55 per cent of millennials who say they mainly buy online.

 Whether you purchase online or at the mall, going online to do some comparison shopping is good practice, but an even better idea is factoring in what the full cost may be on an online purchase once delivery charges are added.

 Look for retailers that offer free shipping and consider in-store pick-up and retailers who will ship items directly to your recipient.